 The Connecticut College Arboretum is owned by Connecticut College and operated for the benefit of the College and the community.
 The Arboretum functions in support of the College's mission by helping to prepare people for a lifetime of learning about and interacting with the natural world.
 The mission of the Connecticut College Arboretum is:

-To provide an outdoor laboratory for use by faculty and students in botany, zoology, biology, environmental studies and other departments.
+To provide outdoor teaching, laboratory and performance space for use by faculty and students in all College departments and programs.
 In both teaching and research, the Arboretum is a unique and valuable academic resource and support facility.

-To support and conduct research in a broad range of subjects including ecology, field biology, conservation and natural history.
-Arboretum research has emphasized, and continues to emphasize, useful long-term studies.
+To support and conduct research in a broad range of subjects, including ecology, field biology, geology, conservation, archeology, cultural and natural history, land management and others.
+Arboretum research emphasizes long-term studies.

 To provide stewardship of the College lands by protecting, sustaining, and enhancing biological diversity by means of large tracts of open space.
-The Arboretum provides leadership in conservation matters statewide and beyond.
+The Arboretum also provides leadership statewide and beyond in conservation matters.

-To maintain, develop, and interpret well-documented plant collections for teaching, research, and public education and enjoyment.
+To maintain, develop, and interpret well-documented plant collections for teaching, research, public and professional education and enjoyment.